Design Your Home

 • White symbolizes purity and brightness.
 While an all-white interior design was once on-trend, now designers are choosing to accent white rooms with metallics or bold colors.
 When used in moderation, perhaps in tandem with wood floors, white furniture can make a room feel more open, as it’s light.

 • Black may seem like a depressing color choice for an interior, but dark accent walls are more popular than ever.
 For example, many designers are choosing to paint kitchens black, yet brighten the space up with white cabinetry.
 In moderation, black can be a surprisingly stylish choice.
-In classrooms or teenagers’ bedrooms, painting a wall with black chalkboard paint can be a fun twist!

 • Grey might seem overly corporate or boring, but in bathrooms or kitchens, it can actually be calming.
 Just make sure you balance it out with other neutral colors to avoid feeling washed out.